 Length: 152 minutes / 2.53 hours

 Even though Chicago holds the most nominations for a musical at the Academy Awards, West Side Story holds the record for most wins with ten (it was nominated for 11 awards).
 Only three other films have earned more Oscars than West Side Story, albeit they were not musicals.
-This is perhaps why this film has been placed as high as #41 on the American Film Institute’s top 100 lists.
+This is perhaps why this film has been placed as high as #41 on the American Film Institute’s Top 100 lists.
 Of course, as is the case with many musicals, the settings of the film version feel much more realistic than their Broadway counterparts.
-Now, whether or not gangs would sing and dance in the streets of New York City is up to interpretation; but needless to say, there’s a level of realism attained through the scale of such a production that cannot be reproduced on the stage.
+Now, whether or not gangs would sing and dance in the streets of New York City is up to interpretation.
+Needless to say, there’s a level of realism attained through the scale of such a production that cannot be reproduced on the stage.
 After all, in the era of Hollywood musicals, they really knew what they were doing.

 Racial gang warfare in Manhattan is the backdrop for this adaptation of Shakespeare’s Romeo and Juliet.
-While Tony (Richard Beymer) helped found the gang known as the Jets, he has since removed himself from the gang and now works in a local store.
+While Tony (Richard Beymer) helped found the gang known as the Jets, he has since removed himself from them and now works in a local store.
 The main rival of the Jets is the Sharks; a group of Puerto Rican immigrants headed by Bernardo (George Chakiris), whose sister Maria (Natalie Wood) runs into Tony at a dance.
-When the two meet, it’s love at first sight and soon they’re going against the social norms and the resistance of their respective gangs in order to keep their love alive.
-Even though they get married in secret, the animosity between the two gangs grows until a full-on brawl is called in order to settle the score.
+When the two meet, it’s love at first sight, and soon they’re going against the social norms and the resistance of their respective gangs in order to keep their love alive.
+Even though they get married in secret, the animosity between the two gangs grows until a full-on brawl is called to settle the score.
 Tony gets entangled in the fight and in an attempt to stop the violence just makes things worse.
 Can Tony and Maria ever be together happily ever after?

 2 sum it up: 2 films, 2 musical masterpieces